NextronSystems/asgard-manual/usage/administration.rst

 Please keep in mind, that we have already optimized THOR to use the most relevant scan options for a particular system (based on type, numbers of CPUs and system resources) and a comprehensive resource control is enabled by default.

-For more details please refer to the THOR manual.
+For more details please refer to the `THOR manual <https://thor-manual.nextron-systems.com/en/latest/>`_.
 Only use the scan templates if you want to deviate from the default for a reason.

 Scan templates are protected from being modified by ASGARD users without the "Manage Scan Templates" - permission and can also be restricted from being used by ASGARD users in case the flag "ForceStandardArgs" is set for this user. (see user management section for details).